PlummersSoftwareLLC/Primes/PrimeCOBOL/solution_1/README.md

 ## Note

 This is my first COBOL program, it is quite possible that better implementations are possible.
-I now that now days it is allowed to use lower case in COBOL, however I choose to use the upper case for the nostalgic feeling.
+I know that now days it is allowed to use lowercase in COBOL, however I choose to use the uppercase for the nostalgic feeling.